Last Updated on 05/02/21 by quiltripping

 I like to go there for a happy hour drink in the lobby bar under the highly decorative frescoed ceiling or take in afternoon tea at the Lockwood Restaurant.
 Be sure to try one of their brownies which were invented in the Palmer House kitchens specifically for the 1893 Columbian Exposition World’s Fair.

-The Shedd Aquarium is the third museum in Chicago’s Museum Campus and is my favorite of the three.
+The Shedd Aquarium is the third museum in Chicago’s Museum Campus and is my favorite of the three and is one of the best things to do in Chicago with kids.
 It was built in 1930 and for a long time this 5 million gallon aquarium was the largest in the world.

 I never tire of walking through the classic galleries looking at the realistic underwater habitats from the Caribbean or the Amazon.
 It’s a popular attraction with locals as well as with tourists, so it can get quite busy.
 I suggest getting there when it first opens to avoid the crowds.